davidckim/linq-viz/README.md

 ## Caveats

 - **SoCal only** for accurate runoff.
 USGS gauges are mapped for Southern California rivers.
 Marine and tide data work elsewhere, but runoff won't.
 - **Viz score is a heuristic**, not validated against real dive logs.
-Good for comparing days, not gospel.
+Good for comparing days.

 Built as a technical challenge demo for Linq.